 A distinctive column of deep water, sheltered from coastal tides by a shallow opening to the sea know as ‘the Saddle’, the Blue Hole was first explored by Israeli divers in 1968.
 During the dive they discovered an underwater opening between the hole and the sea outside, a 26 metre tunnel varying in depth between 55 metres at its ceiling to around 120 metres where it slopes into the Red Sea.
 Beyond the tunnel, the sea floor falls away rapidly to over a kilometre in depth.
 This feature of the Blue Hole is now commonly known as ‘The Arch’.

-While the majority of the Blue Hole is a safe dive, in calm waters, this Arch appears to have played a key role in making the site so deadly.
+While the majority of the Blue Hole is a safe dive, in calm waters, the Arch appears to have played a key role in making the site so deadly.
 One estimate by German publication Spiegel Online puts the number of fatalities at 130 between 2007 and 2012.
 Others put the figure at as many as 200.
 In many cases, those lost were experienced technical divers.

 While there is no consensus regarding why the Blue Hole has proven so deadly, most agree that the length and depth of the Arch makes for a difficult technical dive, requiring careful gas management to complete on a single oxygen tank.
 Mistakes, as well as any delays, risk a diver having insufficient oxygen to reach the surface safely without risking decompression sickness, or worse, simply running out of air altogether.